FAQs

 If you receive an award, LSDG will award the funds directly to you; unfortunately we are not set up to transfer funds directly to an account at another institution.
 Many, though not all, institutions allow researchers to deposit such grant funds into a dedicated institutional account.
 It is incumbent on recipients to work with their faculty advisor and institution to figure out the best way to proceed.

-We are not in a position to provide tax advice.
+We are not in a position to provide tax advice, but our understanding is that the award is not taxable, as it is being used for research expenses and not income.
+You will not receive tax documents from ASU.
 If you are concerned about the tax implications of an award, you should consult a qualified tax professional.

 Yes.
 Recipients are required to submit progress reports at regular (6-month) intervals.
 As part of our agreement with NSF, we will also survey recipients periodically to collect confidential data on their graduate school progress and early career trajectories.